 The first two months of the Stake Drop represent the peak distribution of rewards, favoring active participants who are ready to earn rewards on May 13.

-For the first 6 months, participants only need to stake ETH and are not obligated to have KEEP, although staking KEEP during this period substantially increases the probability of being selected to perform work and earn rewards.
+For the first 6 months, participants only need to stake ETH and are not obligated to have KEEP.
+However, as the Keep team has modified its rewards structure so that rewards are based on the amount of ETH locked and KEEP staked over time, staking KEEP during this period substantially increases the probability of earning rewards.
 After 6 months, they will also need to stake KEEP to continue participating but will likely have earned enough from rewards to do so.
 (If you are interested in participating in Stake Drop and want to talk this through with our protocol experts, please feel free to contact us.)